GulcanC/BOOTSTRAP-4/README.md

 Moreover, in this project we used Sass, CSS precompiler, that allows us to do things like use variables, nesting and we can edit the bootstrap.
 Last important thing is that we used an application "Koala" for compaling our Sass; Koala is a GUI application for Less, Sass, Compass and CoffeeScript compilation, to help web developers to use them more efficiently.
 ## Techniques Used

+I started to the project by installing the application Koala, and downloading Bootstrap.
+Bootstrap source files have all scss files as well.
+I take all bootstrap scss files and add them to my own scss folder.

 We add a navigation menu to the navigation bar using an unordered list of clickable list items with different "IDs".
 We use a button for the navigation menu so that the navigation menu is properly displayed on the small screen.